hackspace-marburg/troet/README.md

 token = # Mastodon access token
 base_url = https://chaos.social # Base URL of the Mastodon instance of the bot account notification_channel = "#hsmr" # IRC channel where the Bot should put notifications.
-Optional
+Optional delayed = false # Optional: Only post toots after a set delay.
+Default: false delay = 360 # Optional: Delay (in seconds) until toots are posted if delayed mode (set above) is used.
+Default: 360

 ```

 ## Limitations